MYMP: Early career (2003–2004)

 It was the trio of Alcantara, Juris Fernandez and percussionist Mike Manahan that established the beachhead for M.Y.M.P.’s frontal assault on the sales and radio charts.

-Their recording career started when Raymund Ryan Santes, the station manager of iFM 93.9, watched their gig.
-Ryan met with a producer to produce their debut album, Soulful Acoustic.
-Ivory Music and Video then became their recording company.
-M.Y.M.P.'s debut album was released during the label's 20th anniversary.
-The band became famous with their original hit song "A Little Bit" (music and lyrics by Raymund Ryan Santes, which won the People's Choice "Favorite Song" Award in Awit Awards 2004) and cover versions of Sting's "Every Little Thing" and Bob Marley's "Waiting in Vain".
+Their recording career began after Raymund Ryan Santes, then station manager of iFM 93.9, attended one of the band's live performances.
+Following the performance, Santes worked with a record producer to develop M.Y.M.P.'s debut album, Soulful Acoustic, which was released by Ivory Music & Video during the label's 20th anniversary.
+The band achieved commercial success with the original composition "A Little Bit", written by Santes, which received the People's Choice Favorite Song award at the 2004 Awit Awards.
+M.Y.M.P. also gained recognition for its acoustic renditions of Sting's "Every Little Thing She Does Is Magic" and Bob Marley's "Waiting in Vain".

+Santes is related to Mikoj Santes-Canoy, a Filipino writer and content creator with interests in vintage culture, music history, and media preservation.
+According to published sources, Santes-Canoy has documented and promoted historical recordings, vintage memorabilia, and nostalgia-related topics through his online work.

 M.Y.M.P. became a duo when one of their members decided to leave the group.
 Manahan left the band in mid-2004 due to what Alcantara called “professional differences” as well as a fallout from Manahan’s breakup with Fernandez; the two were in a relationship for a while.
 Yet, this did not stop M.Y.M.P.'s Juris & Chin from sharing their music, touring as a duo to promote their album.

 Critical and commercial success (2005–2008)

 The duo enjoyed their ride in the Philippine music scene as a new and improved M.Y.M.P. had emerged, a quartet together with Andrew and John as bassist and kahonista, respectively, as two more albums were released in a year.
 Versions and Beyond Acoustic, both 12-track albums.
 Beyond Acoustic debuted album number six on the Philippine Top Albums chart and was certified Gold after less than a month having sold 15,000 copies, to date the album had sold 210,700 copies in the Philippines making it the best-selling acoustic band album.
 They then recorded their double-disc 2nd album, Versions and Beyond Acoustic.

 On October 1, 2005, MYMP had their first concert at the Music Museum, titled 'Especially For You'.
 The success of the concert prompted the band to hold its first major concert at the Araneta Coliseum on November 18, 2005, and a repeat on February 3, 2006.
-In December 2009.
-MYMP released their fourth studio-album New Horizon were it debuted at number three in Philippines, and was certified PARI Platinum with 30,000 copies sold.
+In December 2006, MYMP released their fourth studio-album New Horizon which debuted at number three in Philippines, and was certified PARI Platinum with 30,000 copies sold.
 MYMP embarked on a US summer tour in 2006 and 2007.

 In 2008, MYMP's contract with Ivory Music expired and signed a deal with Star Records, releasing their last album with Ivory Music, Now.